Guide

 Components of a cash flow forecast

-A cash flow forecast has three main parts that work together to show you the full picture of your money.
-Understanding them helps you see where your business stands.
+A cash flow forecast has three main parts that work together to show you the full picture of your money:

-- Cash outflows: This is all the money going out.
-Think of expenses like rent, payroll, inventory costs, loan repayments, and marketing.
+• cash outflows: all money going out, including rent, payroll, inventory costs, loan repayments, and marketing

-- Net cash flow and closing balance: Your net cash flow is the difference between your inflows and outflows for a period.
-Add this to your starting cash balance, and you get your closing balance – the amount of cash you expect to have at the end of the period.
+• net cash flow and closing balance: the difference between your inflows and outflows for a period, added to your starting cash balance to show your expected cash at the end of the period

 Benefits of a cash flow forecast